cse110-fa22-group13/cse110-fa22-group13/specs/adrs/codeConventionADR.md

 ## Considered Options

 * Spacing: 4 spaces
 * Adhere to the convention of whatever technology/language you are using.
+    * If using Javascript, adhere to js conventions (use camelCase, etc), if using HTML adhere to those conventions, etc.
 * Comments:
     * Headers for functions explaining what they do
-* Decide what documentation to use (js docs, etc)
+* Documentation: docsify.js
 * Github
     * Make issues before implementing what you plan to pull
     * Have descriptive commit messages